Milou4Dev/ProjectAIli/README.md

-A significant update is being worked on.
-This code was merely an experiment.
-The initial official release is almost here.
-Aim for three to four months.
+I'm actively developing a significant update to the project.
+What started as an experimental prototype is now taking shape.
+I'm targeting an official release within the next three to four months.